 When to Call the Doctor

 Burns are susceptible to tetanus.
+This means tetanus bacteria can enter your body through the burn.
 If your last tetanus shot was more than 5 years ago, call your doctor.
 You may need a booster shot.

 Call your doctor if you have signs of infection:

 - Swollen lymph nodes

 Singer AJ, TAira BR, Lee CC.
 Thermal burns.
 In: Marx JA, Hockberger RS, Walls RM, et al., ed.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier Mosby; 2013:chap 63.

 Reviewed By: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.